omartabz/Techpulse/README.md

 **The project has two parts:**

 Frontend (index.html) — a single-page site with the hero, article grid, insights panels, and newsletter signup form.
-It fetches live article data from the backend API and renders it dynamically.
 Backend (techpulse-backend/) — a Node.js/Express API backed by SQLite that serves articles and stores newsletter subscribers.
 Admin routes (protected by a bearer token) allow creating, updating, and deleting articles without redeploying the site.

 **Status**